 An extractor fan is one of those things that is kinda just there.
-It does it's job and you don't think anymore of it.
+It does its job and you don't think any more of it.
 But have you ever wondered how this mythical piece of technology works?
 Read on... we've got the answers.

 Introduction

 You're in the bathroom.
 You stare up at the ceiling.
 You spy the extractor fan.
 You start to wonder... what does it actually do?!
-In the essence of helping customers to broaden their knowledge, we've answered all your random burning questions.
+In the essence of helping customers broaden their knowledge, we've answered all your random burning questions.
 How does it work?
 Where does all the air end up?
 What airflow is needed?
 We've got you covered.

 What is a bathroom exhaust fan for?